-Continuing Education at the Annual Meeting: Dr. Alma Clark, chair of the continuing education subcommittee, reported on the progress of the council's upcoming webinar Conscious and Unconscious bias in the Dental Practice.
-The program will be uploaded to the American Dental Association's Website, in the member's only section, and offered as a self-directed continuing education course.
-Dr. Clark also reported that the subcommittee preferred a diversity and inclusion expert rather than a Council to facilitate the webinar.
-After a discussion, the council approved the attainment of a non-council member with expertise in the above-mentioned subject area to facilitate the webinar.
+Continuing Education at the Annual Meeting: Dr. Alma Clark, chair of the continuing education subcommittee, reported on the progress of the council's upcoming webinar entitled "Conscious and Unconscious bias in the Dental Practice."
+When completed, the program will be uploaded to the American Dental Association's website, in the member's only section, and offered as a self-directed continuing education course.
+Dr. Clark also reported that the subcommittee decided that a diversity and inclusion expert should facilitate the webinar, rather than a Council member.
+After a discussion, the council approved the engagement of a non-council member with expertise in the above-mentioned subject area to facilitate the webinar.

-Continuing Education Programming for 2022: Dr. Clark provided a report to the council concerning the initial work that has been undertaken to develop a continuing education offering for SmileCon® 2022.
+Continuing Education Programming for 2022: Dr. Clark provided a report to the council concerning the initial work that has been undertaken to develop a continuing education offering for SmileCon[TM] 2022.

-Continuing Education Collaborative Efforts Between CEBJA and the American College of Dentistry: Through the Chair, Dr. Alma J. Clark, Ms. Nanette Elster gave a report on CEBJA's mission to enhance the ethical conscience of dentists by promoting the highest moral, ethical and professional standards in the provision of dental care to the public.
+Continuing Education Collaborative Efforts between CEBJA and the American College of Dentistry: Ms. Nanette Elster gave a report on CEBJA's mission to enhance the ethical conscience of dentists by promoting the highest moral, ethical and professional standards in the provision of dental care to the public.
 Collaborating with the American College of Dentists ("ACD") and the American Society for Dental Ethics ("ASDE") in the development of ethics education tools is one way to present an integrated approach to ethics education across the profession.
 After discussion, the following resolutions were presented and adopted by voice vote.

-Resolved, that the Continuing Education subcommittee with the assistance of council staff, explore establishing a collaborative relationship with the American College of Dentists and the American Society for Dental Ethics, and be it further.
+Resolved, that the Continuing Education subcommittee with the assistance of council staff, explore establishing a collaborative relationship with the American College of Dentists and the American Society for Dental Ethics, and be it further, and be it further,

-Resolved, that the initial effort between the council, the American College of Dentists and the American Society for Dental Ethics consist of the Continuing Education guides to supplement a selection of previously published Ethical Moments using a facilitator template developed by the American College of Dentists and the American Society for Dental Ethics, and be it further,
+Resolved, that the initial effort between the council, the American College of Dentists and the American Society for Dental Ethics consist of the Continuing Education guides to supplement a selection of previously published Ethical Moments using a facilitator template developed by the American College of Dentists and the American Society for Dental Ethics,